Backend guide

 Free (1), Creator (3), Pro (unlimited)

-Use OAuth-connected provider accounts without manually storing provider access tokens in your code.
+Use connected provider accounts without manually storing provider access tokens inside user code.

 Usage: Get an opaque provider token handle and pass it through env.fetch().